Congratulations on your pregnancy (or your intention to be

 cosmic radiation exposure of pregnant aircrew members II US Department of Transportation, Office of

-activity, physical fatigue, long work hours: These factors have been associated with reduced
+physical activity, physical fatigue, long work hours: These factors have been

-fertility, low birth weight babies, and increased risk of miscarriage.
+associated with reduced fertility, low birth weight babies, and increased risk

 Federal